Imohh/wallstreet/README.md

 ## Introduction

-Wallstreet Don is an NFT webaite where we introduce people to our community and keep them up to date with our latest develipments
+Wallstreet Don is an NFT website where we introduce people to our community and keep them up to date with our latest developments

 ## 🥞 Wallstreet Don Stack